mGRADE: Minimal Recurrent Gating Meets Delay Convolutions for Lightweight Sequence Modeling: Related Works

 \section{Related Works}

-This section surveys prior work that informs our hybrid-memory architecture.
-We proceed as follows: first we review gated recurrent networks, then convolution-based sequence models, and finally recent efforts to understand the functional contributions of the building blocks of larger architectures.

-\textbf{Gated Recurrent Models}.
-For many years, RNNs were virtually synonymous with sequence modeling.
-Gated RNNs, notably the LSTMs and GRUs, alleviate vanishing-gradient effects \citep{bengio1994learning-vanishing, hochreiter1997long-lstm} through learned gating mechanisms that selectively control the flow of information and neuron state updates.
-Although effective, these models train sequentially and are therefore inefficient for training on very long sequences. \cite{bradbury2017quasirecurrent} and \cite{martin2018parallelizing} mitigate this bottleneck by removing the hidden-state dependence of the gates, which enables parallel training through a prefix scan \citep{blelloch1990prefix}.
-Hierarchically Gated Recurrent Networks (HGRN; \citealp{qin2023HGRN}) additionally introduce a hierarchical gating bias, initially closing gates more tightly in deeper layers, and thereby encouraging a hierarchical processing of time scales.
+\textbf{Gated Recurrent Models} Gated \glspl{rnn}, notably the \glspl{lstm} and \glspl{gru}, alleviate vanishing-gradient effects \citep{bengio1994learning-vanishing, hochreiter1997long-lstm} through learned gating mechanisms but need to be trained sequentially and are therefore inefficient for very long sequences.
+Removing the hidden state dependency of the update gate enables parallel training through a prefix scan \citep{blelloch1990prefix}, yielding models that are very similar or equivalent to the gated recurrence used by \gls{mgrade} \citep{bradbury2017quasirecurrent,martin2018parallelizing, feng2025were}. \Glspl{hgrn} extends such parallelizable gated \glspl{rnn} with complex-valued parameters and a hierarchical gating bias, encouraging hierarchical processing of time scales from fast to slow \citep{qin2023HGRN}, but this enforced low-frequency bias can hinder high-frequency feature detection. \gls{mgrade}'s convolution with learnable spacings addresses this limitation (see Appendix \cref{sec:appendix_highfreqtask}).

-A parallel line of inquiry, which considers parallelizable training a fundamental requirement, entirely decouples gating from recurrence.
-Adding a gated layer, such as a Gated Linear Unit (GLU; \citealp{shazeer2020glu}), allows the recurrent core to be linearized and parallelized.
-Early investigations from \citealp{mozer1993neural, mikolov2012context-rnnlm, pachitariu2013regularization-irlm} have recently converged in State-Space Models (SSMs; \citealp{gu2022efficiently}).
-SSMs, related architectures such as Linear Recurrent Units (LRU; \citealp{orvieto2023resurrecting-lru}) and HGRN utilize complex-valued parameters in addition to highly specific and precise initialization schemes, thus reducing their hardware compatibility and ease of use.

-\textbf{Convolutional Models for Sequence Modeling}.
-TCNs were originally proposed in \citep{waibel1989phoneme} and popularized by Wavenet \citep{oord2016wavenet}.
-They rely on the discrete convolution operation $y[n] = (x * k)[n]$ ubiquitous in signal processing.
-The key component of this operation is the so-called \textit{kernel} $k$ (\cref{eq:kernel_def}).
-It is parametrized by two finite sets $\Omega=\{w_0, w_1, ..., w_K\ | \text{ } w_i \in \mathbb{R}\}$ and $\Psi=\{p_0, p_1, ..., p_K\ | \text{ } p_i \in \mathbb{N}\}$ of $K$ elements each, representing the weights and positions of the non-zero elements in the kernel, respectively.
-Intuitively, this convolution of a signal can also be understood as a delay embedding, where the positions $\Psi$ correspond to the applied delays.
-The maximum position value, $\Gamma = max_p (\Psi)$ defines the highest applied delay and with that the \textit{local receptive field}, representing the temporal span of historical inputs that influence a single output.
-At a practical level, $\Gamma$ is the \textit{kernel size} referring to the total number of timesteps that $k$ spans (as opposed to $K$, which refers to the number of non-zero elements of $k$).